Eastside Baptist Church Core Beliefs

 (E) The Fall of Man

-We believe that salvation is the gift of God brought to man by grace and received by personal faith in the Lord Jesus Christ, Whose precious blood was shed on Calvary for the forgiveness of our sins.
+(1) We believe that salvation is the gift of God brought to man by grace and received by personal faith in the Lord Jesus Christ, Whose precious blood was shed on Calvary for the forgiveness of our sins.
 (John 1:12; Ep.
 1:7; 2:8-10; 1 Peter 1:18-19).
+This free gift of salvation is fully available to all who will receive it by faith.
+We reject the notion that only the “elect” may be saved, or that God has chosen who can and cannot be saved.
+Salvation is available to “whosoever will” receive it.

 (G) The Eternal Security and Assurance of Believers

 (2) We believe that it is the privilege of believers to rejoice in the assurance of their salvation through the testimony of God’s Word, which however, clearly forbids the use of Christian liberty as an occasion to continue to serve the flesh (Rom.
 13:13-14; Gal.
 5:13; Titus 2:11-15).

 (H) The Church